rkdud007/solchip8/README.md

 # SolChip8

 `SolChip8` is the first 100% on-chain [Chip8](https://en.wikipedia.org/wiki/CHIP-8) emulator smart contract where you can run chip8 games on EVM environment.
-CHIP-8 is an interpreted programming language, initially used on the 8-bit microcomputers made in the mid-1970s.
+CHIP-8 is an interpreted programming language, initially used on the 8-bit microcomputers made in the mid-1970s. [blog post](https://www.piapark.me/chip-8-emulation-on-evm/)

 ![SolChip](./.github/solchip.gif)